-Line 19 - If you are a partner in a partnership, a shareholder in a subchapter S corporation, or a beneficiary of a trust or an estate, include your distributive share of additions received from the partnership, S corporation, trust or estate.
-If you receive multiple schedules because you are a recipient from multiple entities, you should enter the combined total of Step 5, Column A, Lines 32 through 37, from all Illinois Schedules K-1-P you receive and Step 5, Column A, Lines 30 through 35, from all Illinois Schedules K-1-T you receive.
-Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your form IL-1065.
+Line 19 - If you are a partner in a partnership, a shareholder in an S corporation, or a beneficiary of a trust or an estate, include your distributive share of additions received from the partnership, S corporation, trust or estate.
+If you receive multiple schedules because you are a recipient from multiple entities, you should enter the combined total of Step 5, Column A, Lines 32 through 37, from all Illinois Schedules K-1-P you receive and Step 5,

+Column A, Lines 30 through 35, from all Illinois Schedules K-1-T you receive.
+Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1120-ST.

-=Note-+ The S corporation or the partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.
+Note → The partnership or S corporation is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of income.

-Include only additions reported to you on a Schedule K-1-P or K-1-T you received.
-Do not report amounts you reported to your partners on the Schedules K-1-P you issued to them.
+Schedule K-1-P or K-1-T you received.
+Do not report amounts you reported to your shareholders on the Schedules K-1-P you issued to them.
 Do not attach copies of Schedules K-1-P you issued to your partners or shareholders.
 You should keep copies of these schedules in your records.